 It is vital to create an authentic ‘employer brand’ to recruit the best people.
 And it is vital to impress these people in the period between their acceptance of the employment offer and actually starting.
 This interim period is a time when the recruit may get cold feet; they may be persuaded by their current employer not to leave or they may receive a competing offer from another employer.

 Wouldn’t it be logical to communicate with your new recruits even before they start, to demonstrate by your actions that you value them?
 Yet most employers do nothing.
 My new employer did nothing to make me feel special.
 They should have a skillful process leading to the new job.

 Isn’t this an HR role?
 Well, yes, it is…but there is a powerful communication component.
 If the HR people are asleep, you can take the initiative and earn the respect of senior management by driving a project to increase the chances of recruits starting their new job.
 (But first you should seek to make it a joint initiative with the HR manager, or you may make a needless enemy there.)

 By the way, it is a fundamental mistake to put the internal communication (IC) function under the HR umbrella.
 By definition, HR largely faces internally, while internal communication needs to also take into account issues in both the internal and external environment as well as work closely with the external comms staff.
-Some of these issues may require different strategies from those focusing on an HR-only perspective.
+Some of these issues may require different strategies from those focusing on an HR-internal-only perspective.